 The Vetlesen Prize was established in 1959 by the G. Unger Vetlesen Foundation.
-The prize is awarded for scientific achievement resulting in a clearer understanding of the Earth, its history, or its relations to the universe.
+It is awarded for scientific achievement resulting in a clearer understanding of the Earth, its history, or its relations to the universe.
 Designed to be the Nobel Prize of the earth sciences, the prize is administered by Columbia University’s Lamont-Doherty Earth Observatory.
-Competition for the Vetlesen Prize is open to any individual anywhere in the world.
-The prize consists of a cash award of $250,000 and a medal.
+Competition for the Vetlesen Prize is open to any individual worldwide.
+The prize includes a cash award of $250,000 and the medal.

 Past Vetlesen Laureates

 Click here for a list of past Veltesen Laureates

 G. Unger Vetlesen